Games cash machine defies global gloom

 Deighton expects London to break even on the 2 billion pound cost of putting on a show which runs from July 27-August 12.

-On top of its slice of central IOC revenues, Deighton and his team have raised and can keep 700 million pounds from one-off sponsors led by BT, Lloyds Banking Group, BP, BMW (BMWG.DE), EDF (EDF.PA), British Airways and Adidas (ADSGn.DE).
+On top of its slice of central IOC revenues, Deighton and his team have raised and can keep 700 million pounds from one-off sponsors led by BT (BT.L), Lloyds Banking Group (LLOY.L), BP (BP.L), BMW (BMWG.DE), EDF (EDF.PA), British Airways and Adidas (ADSGn.DE).

 London also gets to keep over 600 million pounds from ticket sales.
 A smaller sum from the sale of 2012 merchandise -- those souvenir hats and T-shirts -- will help it to balance its costs.